ZuliusRoolf/portfolio-template/README.md

 ## Shoutouts

 - [Seyit Yilmaz](https://www.seyityilmaz.com/) for being such an amazing UX designer and creating the inspiration source for my implementation.
-- [Loading Artist](https://loadingartist.com/) for making the duck animation available on [giphy.com](https://giphy.com/stickers/happy-dance-cartoon-NdfUg7dmNlUOafGeW0).
+- @JushBJJ for developing [Mr. Ranedeer](https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor) which supported my learning of web development.

 ## Creator's Commentary

-For more information check out the [personal branch from the creator](https://github.com/ZuliusRoolf/portfolio-template/tree/personal).
-There is a [development journal](https://github.com/ZuliusRoolf/portfolio-template/blob/personal/JOURNAL.md) with documentation throughout the design process.
+For more information check out the [creator's journal](https://github.com/ZuliusRoolf/portfolio-template/blob/personal/JOURNAL.md) with (messy) documentation on the struggles, design choices and solutions throughout the development.